lisaparma/react-template/README.md

 # React template

 This is my template for react applications.
-All my fav packages and features are setted and configured in the code.
+All my fav packages and features are set and configured in the code.

 ## Available features
 - ### Github Pages